roosakyl/fullstack-open/osa0/t06_spa_uusi_muistiinpano.md

         activate server
         server-->>browser: JSON file (status 201 Created, response message: "note created") deactivate server
-        Note right of browser: The JSON file is posted to the server.
-The data is saved to the server and the page is rerendered to show the new note on the page.
+        Note right of browser: The data is posted to the server in JSON format.
+The data is saved to the server and the ul list is re-rendered to show the new note on the page.

 ```